whiteside-daniel/zohocrm-mcpserver/README.md

 # Quick Installation

-### Step 1: Clone and Build Docker Image
+### Step 1: Pull the Docker Image

-1. **Clone the App Image**
+In the Docker Desktop app, visit the Docker Hub tab, and search `whiteside1992daniel` or `whiteside1992daniel/zohocrm-mcpserver`.
+Find the `whiteside1992daniel/zohocrm-mcpserver` image, be sure to select `m3` for Apple Silicon or `amd64` for Intel and then download the image with the blue "Pull" button.

-   For this step you'll need to briefly open your terminal window and type in a command to pull the application from Docker Hub.
-In your terminal window:
+Alternatively, you can download the image manually via the terminal:

    AMD/Intel chips:
    ```